EnterpriseDB/barman/doc/barman-wal-restore.1.md

 :    the user used for the ssh connection to the Barman server.
 Defaults
      to 'barman'.

+--port *PORT*
+:    the port used for the ssh connection to the Barman server.

 -s *SECONDS*, --sleep *SECONDS*
 :    sleep for SECONDS after a failure of get-wal request.
 Defaults
      to 0 (nowait).